 DG DES will be the responsibility of Commissioner-designate Günther Oettinger from Germany who, despite having served as Energy commissioner for the past 5 years, is a bit of a blank page when it comes to digital affairs.

 Oettinger, in his turn, will report to vice president for the Digital Single Market, the former Estonian Prime Minister Andrus Ansip.
 As the vice president in charge of digital policy, he is tasked to …

 “… steer and coordinate the work of several Commissioners, in particular the Commissioners for Digital Economy and Society; Internal Market, Industry, Entrepreneurship and SMEs; Employment, Social Affairs, Skills and Labour Mobility; Justice, Consumers and Gender Equality; Economic and Financial Affairs, Taxation and Customs; Regional Policy; and Agriculture and Rural Development.”

 Both the fact that copyright policy has been moved to DG DES and the fact that there will now be a vice president in charge of coordinating the work of the different Directorate Generals in this area are encouraging.
-It remains to be seen if this will mean that the ++More on this discussion in my blog post from 18 July. will be resolved quickly.
+It remains to be seen if this will mean that the current deadlock in the discussions about the modernisation of copyright++More on this discussion in my blog post from 18 July. will be resolved quickly.